 The Macfarlane Burnet Institute for Medical Research and Public Health Limited is a signatory to the Australian Council for International Development Code of Conduct.
 The Code requires members to meet high standards of corporate governance, public accountability and financial management.
+These financial statements have been prepared in accordance with the requirements set out in the ACFID code of conduct.
 More information about the ACFID Code of Conduct can be obtained from ACFID.